vladoschreiner/transport-tycoon-demo/README.md

 ```

-The position records are sent to a the Hazelcast Jet cluster to be analysed.
-In-memory data structures of Hazelcast Jet are used for reliable low-latency messaging.
-OpenTTD is implemented in C++ and Hazelcast comes with C++ client.
-This allows a straightforward data extraction.
+The position records are sent to Hazelcast cluster using Hazelcast messaging services ([EventJournal](https://docs.hazelcast.com/hazelcast/5.1/data-structures/event-journal)).

-The message buffer is consumed by the analytical job residing in the Hazelcast Jet cluster.
-The analytical job observes the position updates for each vehicle.
-It predicts the vehicle position in next second based on a vehicle position one second ago and a vehicle position now (it simply extends it's motion vector).
+Hazelcast hosts a collision prediction job that is subscribed to the messaging service.
+It predicts the vehicle position by
+extendig the vehicle motion vector.
+In simple terms: the vehicle is expected to keep the direction and speed it carried from
+now - 1 second to now.
 Collision is predicted if there is an intersection between two or more vectors.

 ![Prediction visualised](/images/prediction.png)

-This happens each 50 milliseconds.
-Higher resolution isn't possible as the frequency of the vehicle data is just 30 Hz (vehicle position update arrives each 30-40 millisecond for each vehicle).
+This happens every 50 milliseconds.
+Higher resolution isn't possible due to the game speed (~30 game loops per second).

-The analytical job is implemented using the [Pipeline API](https://docs.hazelcast.org/docs/jet/latest/manual/#pipeline-api) of Hazelcast Jet (see [the code](../../blob/master/vehicle-telemetry-analytics/src/main/java/biz/schr/impl/CollisionDetector.java#L37)).
+The collision prediction job is implemented using the [Pipeline API](https://docs.hazelcast.com/hazelcast/5.1/pipelines/overview)
+of the Jet engine (see [the code](../../blob/master/vehicle-telemetry-analytics/src/main/java/biz/schr/impl/CollisionDetector.java#L37)).

-If a collision is detected, it's recorded to a K-V store in Hazelcast Jet.
-This store allows an event-driven programming.
-Storing new collision triggers an event that is delivered to the C++ client in OpenTTD.
-OpenTTD can stop the affected vehicles.
+Any predicted collision is stored to a [Key-Value store](https://docs.hazelcast.com/hazelcast/5.1/data-structures/map) in
+Hazelcast.
+This also generates an event that gets delivered to the Hazelcast client running in the game.
+The event handler stops
+affected vehicles using the OpenTTD API.

 ![Pipeline](/images/pipeline.png)

 ## Performance

-TODO:

-In-memory approach to meet the low-latency requirements (collision detection + train stop duration must happen within 1 second - prediction forecast interval).
-Possible thanks to combining in-mem messaging, processing, event-driven programming.
+The in-game code uses async Hazelcast APIs to avoid negative impact on game performance.

+The server-side components benefit from the low-latency architecture of Hazelcast for both messaging and compute.
+As a result,
+the whole prediction cycle takes just a few milliseconds to complete (mostly network-bound) giving enough headroom to stop the
+running trains.

-Scaling to handle millions of events per second to support many game instances
+Server-side components are straightforward to scale to handle millions of events per second to support many game instances

-Fault-tolerance using in-memory replication.

 ## Structure

-`openttd` directory contains a fork of OpenTTD 1.9.2 source code extended with Hazelcast 3.11 C++ client to export the data and handle the collision events.
+`openttd` directory contains a fork of OpenTTD 1.9.2 source code extended routines to export the data and handle the collision
+events.
 See the `openttd/src/log_events.h` and `openttd/src/log_events.cpp` for the Hazelcast integration.

-`vehicle-telemetry-analytics` contains the messaging and the analytical infrastructure: input message buffer, stream processing cluster with the analytical job, K-V store for the detected collisions
+`vehicle-telemetry-analytics` contains the messaging and the analytical infrastructure.

 `game-positions` contains the saved OpenTTD game positions that can be used for a demonstration